rednammoc/awesome/README.md

 * ScreenLockWidget - Shows activation-status of screenlock.
 Can be toggled via click or [mod4] + F10.
 * MemoryWidget - Shows current memory-usage.
 * VolumeWidget - Shows current volume-information.
+* Wibobox - Adds a hidden bottom-panel to each screen which holds a promptbox.
+Promptbox can be toggled via [mod4] + r.

 Key-Bindings:
 * mod4 + F1 - Search for man-page (TODO)